Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Introduction

 The paper is structured as follows.
 Section \ref{model_5} introduces our model and a brief outlook on different theoretical and experimental constraints.
 The dark matter phenomenology of this model is discussed in Section \ref{DMphenomenology_5}.
 Section \ref{nlops_5} demonstrates the impact of NLO+PS calculations, the differential k-factor, and the scale uncertainty of NLO+PS compared to LO+PS.
-Section \ref{collider_5} displays our collider analysis technique using relevant high-level observables, including jet substructure variables, with multivariate analysis (MVA).
+Section \ref{collider_5} displays our collider analysis technique.
 Finally, we summarise our findings in Section \ref{sec:conclsn_5}.